Sunnyg1993/RProgramAssignmentW4/README.md

 # RProgramAssignmentW4
 ##
 ## The "run_analysis.R" should load the raw data and clean up following instructions, and get a tidy dataset
+## The "codebook.md" contains the code for variables in the tidy dataset
 ##
 ### preparations1: load packages
 ### preparations2: load the data by read.csv(), includig training and test data sets, features for colnames, and activity_labels